leandromoreira/cdn-up-and-running/README.md

 ## Caching

-When we try to fetch content, the `X-Cache-Status` header never shows up.
-It seems that the edge node always making an extra request.
-We hit the edge, and it invariably tries to fetch the content from the backend, not the way a CDN should work, right?
+When we try to fetch content, the `X-Cache-Status` header is absent.
+It seems that the edge node is always invariably requesting the backend.
+This is not the way a CDN should work, right?

 ```log
 backend_1     | 172.22.0.4 - - [05/Jan/2022:17:24:48 +0000] "GET /path/to/my/content.ext HTTP/1.0" 200 70 "-" "HTTPie/2.6.0"